OpenPecha/Botok/README.md

     tag: punct
     POS: punct

-In case you want to access all words in a list:
+#### In case you want to access all words in a list:

     # iterate through the tokens object to get all the words in a list
     [t.content for t in tokens]

+#### Or just get all the nouns that were used in the text

+    # extract nouns from the tokens
+    [t.content for t in tokens if t.tag == 'NOUNᛃᛃᛃ']

+These examples highlight the basic principle of accessing attributes within each token object.